Feature datasets for the Atlas are based on descriptive literature.

 Some of the columns are required (without them, there may be problems with rendering maps and chapters) and some are not.

-Note: if you use an apostrophe (for example, in the name of a village (Tad-Magitl'
+Note: if you use an apostrophe (for example, in the name of a village

-) or in transcription), use U+0027 '
+) or in transcription), use U+0027

 .
-If you are working in Excel, when loading the table to the drive, make sure that the apostrophes remain correct.
+If you are working in Excel, when loading the table to

 lang - language name

-type - specifies whether the idiom is a village variety, a dialect spoken in multiple villages, or a standard language; please use our standard names and type classifications
+type - specifies whether the idiom is a village variety, a dialect spoken in multiple villages, or a standard language; please use our standard names and type classifications.

 contributor - your name in English, so we know how to properly credit your work

-date - the date on which you submitted your table; edits of the table after its first publication on the website will receive a new date stamp accordingly
+date - the date on which you submitted your table; edits of the table after its first publication on the website will receive a new date stamp accordingly.

 When you add a reference to your dataset, check if it is already listed in the literature database.
 If yes, copy the bibtexkey of the reference from the database to the source column in your table.